-SUPERVISOR OF SPECIAL EDUCATION
+SUPERVISOR OF SPECIAL EDUCATION (PK-12)

-Students may pursue this certification if they have completed five years of satisfactory experience as a certified Special Education teacher in classrooms with identified special education students.
+Students may pursue this certification if they have a minimum of five years of professional school experience in the area for which the certificate is sought.
+Preparation for this professional certificate is at the graduate level and presumes in-depth study in the area of supervision.
+Five years of satisfactory experience as a certified Special Education teacher in classrooms with identified special education students.
 The teaching experience needs to be validated by the school district.
 Program requires a minimum of 360 hours of field experiences, including a 180 hour internship.